PAFA School Commences

 Graduate Degree Inaugurated

-In 1992 PAFA inaugurated the Master of Fine Arts degree.
+In 1991 PAFA established the Master of Fine Arts degree.
 Since its inception, the program enrollment has grown from the original class of 13 to an average of 60 students.
 This intensive, two-year studio art degree involves daily interaction with an outstanding faculty of resident and visiting artists, as well as regular critiques, seminars in critical readings, an optional written thesis, and presentation of a graduate exhibition.
 PAFA MFAs have gone on to important teaching and practicing careers at both the national and the international level.

 Celebrating 200 Years